-- (1) The Commissioner of Data Protection shall submit to the President for approval estimates of the annual income and expenditure of the Commissioner of Data Protection for the next financial year as approved by the DIFCA Board of Directors no later than forty five (45) days before the end of the current financial year. - (2) Such estimates shall include figures relating to levels of remuneration and entitlement to expenses of the Commissioner of Data Protection, officers, employees and agents of the Commissioner of Data Protection. - (3) The Commissioner of Data Protection shall submit such estimates to the President for approval not later than forty five (45) days before the end of the current financial year. - (4) (3) The President in consultation with the DIFCA Board of Directors may accept or reject such estimates within forty-five (45) days of receiving them, in writing to the Commissioner of Data Protection and where relevant state the reasons for rejection.
+- (1) The Commissioner of Data Protection shall submit to the President for approval estimates of the annual income and expenditure of the Commissioner of Data Protection for the next financial year as approved by the DIFCA Board of Directors no later than forty five (45) days before the end of the current financial year. - (2) Such estimates shall include figures relating to levels of remuneration and entitlement to expenses of the Commissioner of Data Protection, officers, employees and agents of the Commissioner of Data Protection. - (3) The President in consultation with the DIFCA Board of Directors may accept or reject such estimates within forty-five (45) days of receiving them, in writing to the Commissioner of Data Protection and where relevant state the reasons for rejection.

-30.31.
-Accounts
+31. Accounts

-- (1) The Commissioner of Data Protection shall keep proper accounts of its financial activities. - (2) The Commissioner of Data Protection, shall before the end of the first quarter of the financial year, prepare financial statements for the previous financial year in accordance with accepted accounting standards. - (3) The accounts prepared under Article 31(3) shall be submitted for the approval of the DIFCA Board of Directors.
+- (1) The Commissioner of Data Protection shall keep proper accounts of its financial activities. - (2) The Commissioner of Data Protection, shall before the end of the first quarter of the financial year, prepare financial statements for the previous financial year in accordance with accepted accounting standards. - (3) The accounts prepared under Article 31(1) shall be submitted for the approval of the DIFCA Board of Directors.